 In the future, we will require additional capital to meet operational needs and capital requirements.
-We are eligible to receive up to \$125.0 million pursuant to the Funding Agreements (as defined herein), of which approximately \$31.1 million (net of \$0.2 million of fees incurred) and \$37.5 million was received in April 2021 and April 2022, respectively.
+We are eligible to receive up to \$125.0 million pursuant to the Funding Agreements (as defined herein), of which approximately \$100.0 million has been received to date and \$25.0 million is expected to be received in April 2024, subject to certain customary funding conditions.
 Except for this source of funding, we do not have any committed external source of liquidity.
 Until such time, if ever, as we can generate substantial product revenue, we will need substantial additional funding to support our continuing operations and pursue our growth strategy, and we may finance our operations through a combination of additional private or public equity offerings, debt financings, collaborations, strategic alliances, marketing, distribution or licensing arrangements with third parties or through other sources of financing.
-We intend to consider opportunities to raise additional funds through the sale of equity or debt securities when market conditions are favorable for us to do so.
+We have historically raised funding through the sale of equity or debt securities and intend to consider future opportunities to raise additional funding when market conditions are favorable for us to do so.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe that we have sufficient funds for our current or future operating plans.
 However, the trading prices for our common stock and for other biopharmaceutical companies have been highly volatile.
-As a result, we may face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
-Similarly, adverse market or macroeconomic conditions and market volatility resulting from global economic developments, political unrest, high inflation, the ongoing COVID-19 pandemic or other factors, could materially and adversely affect our ability to consummate an equity or debt financing on favorable terms, or at all.
+As a result, we may face difficulties raising capital through sales of our equity or debt securities or such sales may be on unfavorable terms.
+Similarly, adverse market or macroeconomic conditions or market volatility resulting from global economic developments, political unrest, including due to war, international hostilities or terrorism, high inflation, the post-COVID environment, future public health epidemics or other factors, could materially and adversely affect our ability to consummate an equity or debt financing on favorable terms, or at all.
 To the extent that we raise additional capital through the sale of private or public equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences and anti-dilution protections that could adversely affect the rights of our common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, limit, reduce or terminate our research, product development or future commercialization efforts, grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves, obtain funds through arrangement with collaborators on terms unfavorable to us or pursue merger or acquisition strategies, all of which could adversely affect the holdings or the rights of our stockholders.
+If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, limit, reduce or terminate our research, product development or future commercialization efforts, grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves, obtain funds through arrangement with collaborators on terms unfavorable to us or pursue other strategies, all of which could adversely affect the holdings or the rights of our stockholders.

-We have incurred significant operating losses since our inception and, as of December 31, 2022, we had an accumulated deficit of \$967.8 million and had not yet generated revenues.
+We have incurred significant operating losses since our inception and, as of December 31, 2023, we have not yet generated revenues.
 We have funded our operations primarily with the net proceeds received from the issuance of preferred stock, common stock and convertible senior notes, net proceeds from the consummation of our Business Combination (as defined herein) and our Funding Agreements.